 Our favorite National Park in the US!
 Glacier National Park is in the northern part of Montana on the Canadian border and it is gorgeous.
 The color of the water looks like someone put dye in it and the fresh air and views never get old.

 Plus the wildlife and hiking are amazing and the Going-To-The-Sun Road is one of our favorite roads to drive in the US!
+You also won’t want to miss Polebridge Mercantile and Bowman Lake, Many Glacier and the best hikes in Glacier National Park.

 Want to soak in the views from Flathead River?
 Check out this Scenic Raft Trip!